dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 See [URL Rewriting Middleware](xref:fundamentals/url-rewriting) for more information.

 Requiring HTTPS globally (`options.Filters.Add(new RequireHttpsAttribute());`) is a security best practice.
-When you apply the
-`[RequireHttps]` attribute, keep it mind that new controllers added to your project will not automatically require HTTPS.
+Applying the `[RequireHttps]` attribute to all controller is not considered as secure as requiring HTTPS globally.
+You can't guarantee new controllers added to your app will remember to apply the `[RequireHttps]` attribute.

 ## Set up IIS Express for SSL/HTTPS